filipvabrousek/JS-Books/ES6-Excerpts.md

 //Arrow functions
-//The longer the function, the less => helps; the shorter the function, the more => can shine.
+//the longer the function, the less => helps; the shorter the function, the more => can shine

 var dollabillsyall = (strings, ...values) =>
 	strings.reduce( (s,v,idx) => {